Skip to main content

 The Easel compiler is a very precise machine.
 For every line of code, it needs to perform accurate accounting of all the operands and their runtime memory layout.
 Even the tiniest off-by-one error would crash your game.
 This is one of the reasons the language was kept simple until now, not allowing for statements and expressions to mix, and limiting callbacks to returning a single value.

 Changing Easel into an expression language was a very delicate undertaking, but they say if you did everything right, it should seem like you did nothing at all.
-Enjoy the new syntax and features, we hope you never need to worry about the mechanics underneath that makes it all possible.
+Enjoy the new syntax and features, we hope you never need to give a thought to the complexity under the hood that made this possible!

-Instead of using the delta parameter, you can now add or subtract from accumulators directly using the += and -= operators, which is much more intuitive:
+You can now modify accumulators directly using the =, += and -= operators, which is much more intuitive:

-The compiler automatically interprets += or -= as a delta update, which means it will merge the change correctly in the unlikely event that other deltas are happening at the same time.
-This is now the standard way to update accumulators, but the old way with delta and overwrite parameters will still work forever.
+The compiler automatically interprets += or -= as a delta modification, which means it will merge the change correctly in the event that other deltas are happening at the same time.
+This is now the standard way to update accumulators, but the old way with delta and overwrite parameters will still continue to work.
 See Accumulators to learn more.

 The above syntax is only possible because you can now override the += and -= operators.
-Easel only uses this for two things - accmulators as shown above, and now also accelerating string concatenation performance when using += with strings.
-But if you want to get fancy and use it in your own code, see Set Functions to learn how to do this.
+If you want to get fancy and use it in your own code, see Set Functions to learn how to do this.

 Want 50 MB of free storage forever?